sergiotamassia/nfXML/README.md

 for example, you can't have an array called "row" since "row()" is a vfp function, then it gets renamed to _row also names starting with numbers and so on.

 **NODE ATTRIBUTES**
-any node with attributes will be created as object, and will have an object property called attr wich will hold the node attributes
+any node with attributes will be created as object, and will have a property called \_attr\_ wich will hold the node attributes

 **NAMESPACES**
 Namespaces are prepended to node names, separated by "\_"